mzimmerm/flutter_charts/README.md

       LabelLayoutStrategy? xContainerLabelLayoutStrategy;
       ChartData chartData;
       ChartOptions chartOptions = const ChartOptions();
+      // Example shows how to create ChartOptions instance
-      // Ask to end Y axis at maximum data (as all data negative) chartOptions = const ChartOptions(
+      //   which will request to end Y axis at maximum data (as all data negative).
+      // Even though startYAxisAtDataMinRequested is set to true, this will not be granted on bar chart,
+      //   as it does not make sense there. chartOptions = const ChartOptions(
       dataContainerOptions: DataContainerOptions(
       startYAxisAtDataMinRequested: true,